GLOBAL MARKETS-Shares extend losses on fears over global growth, banks

 By Sam Forgione

-NEW YORK, Feb 9 (Reuters) - Stock indexes worldwide tumbled for the third straight session on Tuesday on fears of slowing global growth, with particular concern around the health of the banking sector, while oil prices plunged to multi-week lows.
+NEW YORK, Feb 9 (Reuters) - Stock indexes worldwide tumbled for the third straight session on Tuesday on fears of slowing global growth, with particular concern around the health of the banking sector, while benchmark U.S. Treasury yields hit fresh one-year lows.

-The European banking index ended 4 percent lower after sinking 5.6 percent on Monday on fears of worsening bank profitability and capital strength from sustained low interest rates.
+The European banking index fell 4.6 percent after sinking 5.6 percent on Monday on fears of worsening bank profitability and capital strength from sustained low interest rates.

-Deutsche Bank shares fell 4.3 percent after slumping 9.5 percent on Monday on concerns about its ability to maintain bond payments.
-Shares of U.S. banks also stumbled, with the S&P financial index last down 0.9 percent.
+Deutsche Bank shares fell 4.1 percent after slumping 9.5 percent on Monday on concerns about its ability to maintain bond payments.
+Shares of U.S. banks also stumbled, with the S&P financial index last down over 1 percent.

-Beaten-down U.S. energy shares also fell further, with the S&P energy index last down 3.6 percent.
-The decline came after U.S. stocks had lost more than 1 percent Monday.
+U.S. shares recovered ground on improvement in technology stocks, but all three major U.S. indexes were flat to lower, with losses being felt in energy and financial stocks.
+Stocks lost more than 1 percent Monday.

-“We’re starting to feel some of the knock on effects from energy and distress in those markets,” said Steven Baffico, chief executive officer at Four Wood Capital Partners in New York.
+“The general thematic (risk) continues to be the European banking situation that has unhinged the risk market and slowly crept into the credit markets,” said Chad Morganlander, portfolio manager at Stifel, Nicolaus & Co in Florham Park, New Jersey.

 The FTSEurofirst 300 index slumped but was off its lowest level since Sept.
 2013, which was touched earlier in the session.